-The approximation algorithm described in Section 3 is based on running a minimum-cost flow (MCF) algorithm, and returning the obtained flow as a (k-1)-approximation to MECF, which in turn, gives a (k-1)-approximation to MSE.
+The k-approximation algorithm described in Section 3 is based on running a minimum-cost flow (MCF) algorithm, and returning the obtained flow as a k-approximation for MECF, which in turn, gives a k-approximation for MSE.

-The MCF algorithm receives a transformed graph in which each edge has a cost in the set $\{0,1/(k-1)\}$.
-When it comes to using an edge of cost 1/(k-1), the additive cost of selecting an edge which is not sending any flow is the same as that of an edge that is currently sending a positive flow.
-Given that a positive flow on an edge of cost 1/(k-1) corresponds to a shared edge in the original graph G, it follows that in the (k-1)-approximation algorithm, there is no preference in reusing a previously shared edge rather than sharing a fresh edge.
+The MCF algorithm receives a transformed graph in which each edge has a cost in $\{0, 1/(k-1)\}$ .
+When it comes to using an edge of cost 1/(k-1), the additive cost of selecting an edge that is not sending any flow is the same as that of an edge that is currently sending a positive flow.
+Given that a positive flow on an edge of cost 1/(k-1) corresponds to a shared edge in the original graph G, it follows that in the k-approximation algorithm, there is no preference in reusing a previously shared edge rather than sharing a fresh edge.
 Our first heuristic attempts to force the approximation algorithm to reuse edges previously used in the solution.